Stateside Puerto Ricans: Income

-The Latino market and remittances to Puerto Rico
+The Hispanic market and remittances to Puerto Rico

-The combined income for stateside Puerto Ricans is a significant share of the large and growing Latino market in the United States and has been attracting increased attention from the media and the corporate sector.
-In the last decade or so, major corporations have discovered the so-called "urban markets" of blacks and Latinos that had been neglected for so long.
-This has spawned a cottage industry of marketing firms, consultants and publications that specialize in the Latino market.
+The combined income for stateside Puerto Ricans is a significant share of the large and growing Hispanic market in the United States and has been attracting increased attention from the media and the corporate sector.
+In the last decade or so, major corporations have discovered the so-called "urban markets" of blacks and Hispanics that had been neglected for so long.
+This has spawned a cottage industry of marketing firms, consultants and publications that specialize in the Hispanic market.

 One important question this raises is the degree to which stateside Puerto Ricans contribute economically to Puerto Rico.
 The Puerto Rico Planning Board estimated that remittances totaled $66 million in 1963.

 The full extent of the stateside Puerto Rican community's contributions to the economy of Puerto Rico is not known, but it is clearly significant.
-The role of remittances and investments by Latino immigrants to their home countries has reached a level that it has received much attention in the last few years, as countries like Mexico develop strategies to better leverage these large sums of money from their diasporas in their economic development planning.
+The role of remittances and investments by Hispanic immigrants to their home countries has reached a level that it has received much attention in the last few years, as countries like Mexico develop strategies to better leverage these large sums of money from their diasporas in their economic development planning.

 The income disparity between the stateside community and those living on the island is not as great as those of other Latin-American countries, and the direct connection between second-generation Puerto Ricans and their relatives is not as conducive to direct monetary support.
 Many Puerto Ricans still living in Puerto Rico also remit to family members who are living stateside.

 Gender

 The average income in 2002 of stateside Puerto Rican men was $36,572, while women earned an average $30,613, 83.7 percent that of the men.
 Compared to all Latino groups, whites, and Asians, stateside Puerto Rican women came closer to achieving parity in income to the men of their own racial-ethnic group.
-In addition, stateside Puerto Rican women had incomes that were 82.3 percent that of white women, while stateside Puerto Rican men had incomes that were only 64.0 percent that of white men.
+In addition, stateside Puerto Rican women had incomes that were 82.3 percent that of white women, while stateside Puerto Rican men had incomes that were 64.0 percent that of white men.

-Stateside Puerto Rican women were closer to income parity with white women than were women who were Dominicans (58.7 percent), Central and South Americans (68.4 percent), but they were below Cubans (86.2 percent), "other Latinos" (87.2 percent), blacks (83.7 percent) and Asians (107.7 percent).
+Stateside Puerto Rican women were closer to income parity with white women than were women who were Dominicans (58.7 percent), Central and South Americans (68.4 percent), and below Cubans (86.2 percent), other Hispanics (87.2 percent), blacks (83.7 percent) and Asians (107.7 percent).

 Stateside Puerto Rican men were in a weaker position in comparison with men from other racial-ethnic groups.
 They were closer to income parity to white men than men who were Dominicans (62.3 percent) and Central and South Americans (58.3 percent).
-Although very close to income parity with blacks (65.5 percent), stateside Puerto Rican men fell below Mexicans (68.3 percent), Cubans (75.9 percent), other Latinos (75.1 percent) and Asians (100.7 percent).
+Stateside Puerto Ricans were very close to income parity with blacks (65.5 percent), and below Mexicans (68.3 percent), Cubans (75.9 percent), other Latinos (75.1 percent) and Asians (100.7 percent).